 xRefBR >> CtbLog2SizeY <= ( xCb >> CtbLog2SizeY ) (8-896)

-When the motion vector mvL points to a reference block where the top-left sample is located inside the neighboring coding tree block to the left, i.e. ( xRefTL ) >> CtbLog2SizeY is equal to ( xCb >> CtbLog2SizeY ) − 1, and CtbSizeY is equal to 128, the motion vector mvL shall not point to a reference block where the top-left sample is located left to or inside the same 64x64 area as the current block but inside the neighboring coding tree block to the left, i.e. the following conditions shall be true:
+When the motion vector mvL points to a reference block where the top-left sample is located inside the neighbouring coding tree block to the left, i.e. ( xRefTL ) >> CtbLog2SizeY is equal to ( xCb >> CtbLog2SizeY ) − 1, and CtbSizeY is equal to 128, the motion vector mvL shall not point to a reference block where the top-left sample is located left to or inside the same 64x64 area as the current block but inside the neighbouring coding tree block to the left, i.e. the following conditions shall be true: